 |Officer’s Training Academy||19-25 years|

-Exam pattern: All papers are objective type in CDS exam.
+All papers are objective types in the CDS exam.

 After qualifying the entrance exam SSB call an interview.
 The Interview involves a 2 stage programme.